-- a) The business segment shall ordinarily be considered as the primary reporting format and geographical segment would be the secondary reporting format. - b) The business segments will be 'Treasury', 'Corporate / Wholesale Banking', 'Retail Banking' and 'Other banking operations'. - c) 'Domestic' and 'International' segments will be the geographic segments for disclosure.
+- a) The business segments will be 'Treasury', 'Corporate / Wholesale Banking', 'Retail Banking' and 'Other banking operations'.

-d)A bank shall adopt its own methods, on a reasonable and consistent basis, for allocation of expenditure among the segments.
+b)A bank shall adopt its own methods, on a reasonable and consistent basis, for allocation of expenditure among the segments.

-e)'Treasury' shall include the entire investment portfolio.
+c)'Treasury' shall include the entire investment portfolio.

-f)Retail Banking shall include exposures which fulfil the four criteria of orientation, product, granularity, and low value of individual exposures for retail exposures laid down in [Reserve Bank of India \(Commercial Banks - Prudential Norms on Capital Adequacy\) Directions, 2025](#).
+d)Retail Banking shall include exposures which fulfil the four criteria of orientation, product, granularity, and low value of individual exposures for retail exposures laid down in the [Reserve Bank of India \(Small Finance Banks - Prudential Norms on Capital Adequacy\) Directions, 2025](#).
 Individual housing loans will also form part of Retail Banking segment for the purpose of reporting under AS-17.

-g)Corporate / Wholesale Banking includes all advances to trusts, partnership firms, companies, and statutory bodies, which are not included under 'Retail Banking'.
+e)Corporate / Wholesale Banking includes all advances to trusts, partnership firms, companies, and statutory bodies, which are not included under 'Retail Banking'.

-h)Other Banking Business includes all other banking operations not covered under 'Treasury', 'Wholesale Banking' and 'Retail Banking' segments.
+f)Other Banking Business includes all other banking operations not covered under 'Treasury', 'Wholesale Banking' and 'Retail Banking' segments.
 It shall also include all other residual operations such as para banking transactions / activities.

-i)Besides the above-mentioned segments, a bank shall report additional segments within 'Other Banking Business' which meet the quantitative criterion prescribed in the AS 17 for identifying reportable segments.
+g)Besides the above-mentioned segments, a bank shall report additional segments within 'Other Banking Business' which meet the quantitative criterion prescribed in the AS 17 for identifying reportable segments.

-j)A bank shall sub-divide retail banking into (i) Digital Banking and (ii) Other Retail Banking segments.
+h)A bank shall sub-divide retail banking into (i) Digital Banking and (ii) Other Retail Banking segments.
 The business involving digital banking products acquired by Digital Banking Units (DBUs) or existing digital banking products would qualify to be clubbed under 'Digital Banking' Segment.

-(vi) Accounting Standard 18 - Related Party Disclosures
+(5) Accounting Standard 18 - Related Party Disclosures